 As Associate Librarian for Severn School, I was the designated content manager for the Zimmerman Library website.
 When I joined the team, their site had a lot of outdated information which made it difficult for patrons to find exactly what they were looking for.
 They simply weren’t providing their community a good experience.

 I recommended that we apply basic information architecture (IA) principles to reorganize the content and improve usability for students and faculty.
 I started the IA process by working with the Head and Assistant Librarians to identify their goals.

 - Provide clear, direct access to library online resources

 - Communicate the library’s mission and goals as an institution within the larger school

 - Provide basic library contact information

-Coupled with a recent redesign of the entire Severn website, the updated library pages now provide an essential resource to the school community.
+The updated library pages now provide an easy-to-use (and essential!) resource to the school community.